Jayanth0124/crypto-weather-app/README.md

 ### 📍 Weather Section
 - 🌤 Live weather updates for multiple cities (New York, London, Tokyo).
 - 📊 Displays temperature, humidity, and conditions.
-- 📈 Weather history and charts for each city.

 ### 💰 Crypto Tracker
 - 🚀 Live tracking of Bitcoin, Ethereum, and other cryptocurrencies.